 Development proposals should take full account of known surface and sub-surface archaeology and ensure unknown and potentially significant deposits are identified and appropriately considered during development after consultation with the Warwickshire Historic Environment Record (HER).
-Lack of current evidence of sub-surface archaeology must not be taken as proof of absence.
+Lack of current evidence of sub-surface archaeology should not be taken as proof of absence.

-Development within and adjacent to all heritage assets will be strictly controlled as recommended in Historic England's advice contained in Historic Environment Good Practice Advice in Planning Note 3 [36].
-Development which fails to conserve or enhance the character or appearance of the Conservation Areas will not be supported.
+Development within and adjacent to all heritage assets will be strictly controlled.
+Development which fails to conserve or enhance the character or appearance of the Tysoe (Middle and Upper) Conservation Areas will not be supported.